Small Bathroom Remodel Reveal: Navy & Neutral

 On the other side of this small bathroom is the tub/shower combination.
 Here is what it looked like before:

+What it looks like now is featured in the image below.
 The new tub area is such a dramatic improvement over the previous version that it’s hard for me to put into words!
 Everything is such a pleasure to use.
 My favorite feature of the new tub is the niche on the back wall.

 An unexpected perk of using cultured granite is that we were able to have slabs poured, that match the countertops, in any size we needed.
 I used cultured granite slabs for the niche surround, as well as the shelf.
 They give the niche a very clean look, and they were easy for my contractors to install.